-For a binding estimate, expect to conduct a walk-through inventory with your moving company either in person, or virtually.
+For a binding estimate, expect to conduct a walk-through inventory with your moving company either in person or virtually.
 A virtual walk-through requires you to be a little more on the ball with cataloging your items.
 However, your moving consultant can ask questions about your home and belonging in real-time to be sure they have all the information they need.
-During an in-person walk through, the moving consultant can get a clear sense of the layout of your home and what will be needed on moving day.
+During an in-person walk-through, the moving consultant can get a clear sense of the layout of your home and what will be needed on moving day.
 A walk-through is the best way to get an accurate home moving quote!

 Be sure to ask about what is and isn’t included in your home moving quote.
 If the initial quote looks remarkably low, there’s a chance something isn’t included and is left as an add-on.
 Things like packing materials and multiple flights of stairs can potentially cost extra!
 Here are a few things to inquire about:

 - Packing and packing materials.
 If your movers are doing the packing for you, make sure you understand how they charge for packing materials in the original quote.
-Sometimes materials are included up to a certain number of boxes, but additional boxes are extra.
+Sometimes materials are included in up to a certain number of boxes, but additional boxes are extra.

 - Stairs.
 Some moving companies include one flight of stairs in their quote, and some don’t.
 If your current home or new place has stairs, inform your movers.
 Have a look to be sure everything is written out in your estimate.
 This should include how many flights there are in both homes.